Them Again

-Them Again is the second album by the Northern Irish band, Them, whose lead singer and songwriter was Van Morrison.
-The album was released by Decca Records in the UK on 21 January 1966 but it failed to chart.
-In the U.S. it was released in April 1966 where it peaked at #138 on the Billboard charts.
+Them Again is the second album by the Northern Irish band Them, fronted by lead singer and songwriter Van Morrison.
+The album was released by Decca Records in the UK on 21 January 1966, but it failed to chart.
+In the U.S., the album was released with somewhat different tracks in April 1966 and it peaked at number 138 on the Billboard chart.